charmed-kubernetes/kubernetes-docs/pages/k8s/gpu-workers.md

 ```

 Deployment of this charm will typically take 15-30 minutes.
 Once complete, Kubernetes
-will be ready to run GPU optimized workloads.
+will be ready to run GPU optimised workloads.

 <a  id="test"> </a>
 ## Testing